tommcdo/kohana-twig/README.md

 	$twig->name = 'Tom';
 	$this->response->body($twig);

-Your Twig files can also references other templates by name, which will be located using the cascading filesystem.
-Note that the extension of the twig file is omitted.
-In the following Twig template example, a file called `template.html` would be located in the cascading filesystem.
+Your Twig files can also reference other templates by name, which will be located using the cascading filesystem.
+Note that the extension of the twig file is omitted; in the following Twig template example, a file called `template.html` would be located in the cascading filesystem:

 	{% extends "template" %}